chrimaho/chrismahoney/content/blogs/_index.md

 All of the Blogs that I have written are published in various locations.
-However, the below list compiles each of these articles for convenient access.
+The below list compiles each of these articles for convenient access.